 What is the evidence base for the CSNAT?

-Further information about the development and validation of the CSNAT and its use in practice to support carers can be found by clicking here.
+Further information about the development and validation of the CSNAT and its implementation in practice to support carers can be found by clicking here.

 How does the CSNAT (the tool itself) differ from other tools?

-Other carer tools are normally either too lengthy to use in everyday practice, or are indirect measures and only serve to indicate caregiving difficulties, not where the difficulties actually lie and what support would be helpful for them.
+Other carer tools are normally either too lengthy to use in everyday practice, or are indirect measures that only serve to indicate caregiving difficulties, not where the problems actually lie and what support would be helpful for them.

 In contrast, the CSNAT asks about a simple, but comprehensive set of 14 domains and directly assesses carers’ support needs.

 Only by directly assessing carers’ support needs can such needs be addressed and supported.

 Can I use the CSNAT as an outcome measure?